MarwahClark/tech230_AWS/AWS readme.md

 -Check that the MongoDB is running with `sudo systemctl status mongodb` on your Database EC2.

 # in EC2 for database
-``sudo sed -i 's/^bind_ip = 127.0.0.1/bind_ip = 0.0.0.0/g' /etc/mongodb.conf`
-`sudo systemctl restart mongodb`
+` sudo nano /etc/mongodb.conf` and change the ip address to 0.0.0.0 so that anyone can connect `sudo systemctl restart mongodb`
 `sudo systemctl enable mongodb`
 If Nginx is not installed and running on your App EC2 follow the steps detailed earlier in this markdown to set it up.
 And if you use ls and the 'app' directory is not in the EC2 instance then follow the steps detailed earlier in this markdown to get it onto the EC2 before continuing.

 # in app
-echo 'export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts' >> /home/ubuntu/.bashrc # may work with either private/public IP
+'export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts' >> /home/ubuntu/.bashrc this will work with either private/public IP

-source .bashrc
-sudo apt update
-sudo apt install -y nodejs npm sudo npm install -g pm2 sudo systemctl reload nginx # optional command cd app node seeds/seed.js pm2 start app.js
-Alternatively add the DB_HOST with export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts - this will not be permanent (use printenv DB_HOST to check it took).
-Then you do not have to run the echo and source commands in the block above.
-To check if the app is running use pm2 status.
-If your app had previously been running use pm2 stop app to stop app, then try pm2 start app.js --update-env to run it with the changes to the environment vairables.
-To check what is working use these commands: Nginx status sudo systemctl status nginx, Nodejs nodejs --version and pm2 pm2 --version.
+`source .bashrc`

+`cd app`

+`npm install`

+`pm2 start app.js --update-env` this command tiwll allow the app to start